BwithE/rpi-ap/README.md

 !!!CAUTION!!!, there is no login security for the webpage.
 I am currently working on a Captive Portal that will integrate fully into this project.
 Please check out https://github.com/BwithE/captiveportal

+Things I'm working on:
+Dashboard -  instead of description menu

+Fixing the WiFi page to allow 5g channels.
+The webpage can only modify to 2g channels, unless you know how to use the terminal.

+As mentioned before, adding security to log into the RpiAp Portal.
+Right now, anyone on the RpiAp WiFi can see this webpage and modify SYSTEM settings.

+Formatting the ARP scans and NMAP scans to fit mobile devices better.

+Feed ARP scan IP's into an NMAP dropdown menu for easy enumeration.

 ## Usage:

 Create a local copy of the script.